Click here for the home page

 FOOTNOTES

-1. National Geographic devoted its entire September 2005 issue to Africa, but even that magazine, famous for its pictures, could not find a photo that was appropriate for all of Africa.
-In the end they chose to put a small satellite picture of the continent on the cover, under a title that said, "Africa: Whatever you thought, think again."
+1. National Geographic devoted its entire September 2005 issue to Africa, but even that magazine, famous for its photography, could not find a photo that was appropriate for all of Africa.
+In the end they chose to put a satellite photo of the continent on the cover, under a title that said, "Africa: Whatever you thought, think again."

 2. Black Africans learned to cultivate eight grains, four root vegetables, and nearly forty other plants, including cucumbers, melons, okra and onions.